wovo/hwcpp/demo/arduino-uno/readme.md

-These directories contain demos for the Ardono Uno board.
+These directories contain demos for the Arduino Uno board.

 Some of these demos are used by the documentation.